DestraNetwork/DSync/README.md

 # Destra Network ERC20 Token

 This project demonstrates the testing, deployment and interaction of the DestraNetwork smart contract using Hardhat.
-The project includes a sample contract, a comprehensive test suite, and instructions for running the tests on a locally forked Ethereum mainnet.
+The project includes a DSync token contract, a comprehensive test suite, and instructions for running the tests on a locally forked Ethereum mainnet.

 ## Getting Started